Gastritis Treatment in Daly City, CA

 Immune Response

-Autoimmune gastritis occurs when your immune system mistakenly attacks stomach cells.
+Autoimmune gastritis occurs when the immune system mistakenly attacks stomach cells.
 Other causes include Crohn's disease, radiation therapy, and viral infections.

 H. Pylori Bacteria